 The Board carefully monitors the level of defaults arising within the Group's portfolio.
-As the Group's portfolio ramps up and matures, an increase in credit losses is to be expected.
-The credit loss provision as at 31 March 2017 was £3.2m against an outstanding principal and interest amounts of the loan portfolio of £156m (31 March 2016: provision of £0.03m against an outstanding principal and interest amounts of the loan portfolio of £95m) which is in line with expectations.
+As the Group's portfolio matures, an increase in credit losses is to be expected.
+The credit loss provision as at 31 March 2018 was £8.4m against outstanding principal and interest amounts of the loan portfolio of £330.6m (31 March 2017: provision of £3.2m against an outstanding principal and interest amounts of the loan portfolio of £156m).
+The level of credit losses is in line with expectations.